redaGit/cwk2/evpn/README.md

 ### Ping between Client 1 & 4

-Login to Client 1 using `sudo docker exec –it client1 bash`.
+Login to Client 1 using `sudo docker exec –it client1 sh`.

 Ping Client4 IP from Client1: